You are here

 You can take the assessment as many times as you need to until you pass.
 Retakes are available at no extra cost.

-Is there any contact with trainers or other program participants?
+Is there any contact with trainers?

 Yes, you can.
 We recommend you take the time to run through the course material even if you've been using Aconex for a while, as you never know where there may be gaps in your knowledge.